-If your strawberries have been refrigerated, wash them, pat them thoroughly dry and leave them out until they are room temperature.
-If you have just picked (or purchased) them, wash them, pat them thoroughly dry and you can use them immediately.
+If your strawberries have been refrigerated, wash them, pat them dry thoroughly, and leave them out until they are room temperature.
+If you have just picked (or purchased) them, wash them, pat them thoroughly dry, and you can use them immediately.

-You are going to have to work quite quickly from here so that the chocolate doesn't harden again before you are finished, so make sure you have everything you need set up.
+You are going to have to work quite quickly from here so that the chocolate doesn't harden again before you are finished, so make sure you have everything you need within reach.
 Snip a small piece off the end of the piping bag and insert the Wilton tip so the end of the tip is poking out of the bag.
 Place the wax paper on the cookie sheet and set aside.